Nancy Khan

 Nancy had claimed that Ali had assaulted her.

+Ali had bite marks.
 He had bruising on the side.

 It was clear that someone had punched him or kicked him.
+There were no marks on her.

-There was no document of injury on her.
+There was no documented injury on her.

 She admitted at the time that she had bit Ollie, presumably to get him to stop doing what she said that he was doing.

 Based on the officer's observations, he believed Nancy Kahn to be the aggressor in that incident.
+The officer ended up obtaining a warrant for Nancy Kahn for assaulting Ollie.

 What the officer saw was pretty compelling for him to then go through the process of getting a warrant for her